red gorges with a valley running through

 Ningaloo Marine Park by Tourism Western Australia

-Zoom across the water on your choice of board (wakeboarding, skiing, kneeboarding, or skurfing).
-This experience includes 30 minutes being towed, all equipment, and safety training.
+Zoom across the water on a board (wakeboarding, skiing, kneeboarding, or skurfing).
+This experience includes 30 minutes, all equipment, and safety training.

 Available from May to September only.

-Enjoy your own jet ski adventure with several options to choose from, including:
+Enjoy a jet ski adventure with several options to choose from, including:

 30 minutes on a 2019 Seadoo GTI jet ski at Town Beach